What is Employee Experience?

 Employee experience is not the same as employee engagement, which is about the employee's commitment to the organization.
+Engagement focuses on an employee’s commitment and emotional connection to the organization, whereas employee experience is the environment, processes, and culture that influence that commitment.

 Employees are an organization's most important asset.
 From a financially perspective, prioritizing the employee experience area is very important.
 Because great employee experiences pay off and give your organization several different financial benefits.